-Nuenen was once the home of the world-famous Dutch painter Vincent van Gogh who painted his masterwork The Potato Eaters there.
-Nuenen is proud of its heritage but has developed itself into a modern village with plenty of up-to-date local amenities.
+Nuenen was once the home of the world-famous Dutch painter Vincent van Gogh who painted his masterwork The Potato Eaters in Nuenen.
+Nuenen is proud of its heritage but has developed into a modern village with many up-to-date local amenities.

 11. Son en Breugel

 Son en Breugel is one of those typical villages around Eindhoven with a pleasant mix of tranquility and social cohesion yet close enough to the amenities of Eindhoven.
 Son en Breugel has excellent access to the highways but does not have a railway station.

 Son en Breugel is a good option for those working or studying at the Technical University Eindhoven, but ASML and the High Tech Campus can easily be reached by car.
 Unfortunately, public transportation is not excellent, so you must have an e-bike to get to the Eindhoven center quickly.

 What Are Bad Neighborhoods In Eindhoven?